Bardolomeo/Bardolomeo/README.md

  <img src="https://github.com/Bardolomeo/Bardolomeo/blob/main/myPicture.jpg" height="200">
  <img src="https://c.tenor.com/flflC6GFzO8AAAAd/sultan-alrefaei-programmer.gif" align="right" height="300">

- <p align="left">My name is Rahul Karda and I'm a Fullstack Developer.
+ <p align="left">My name is Bard Sapio and I'm a C/C++ Developer.

-  I'm from India, living in Bhopal and currently studying Computer Science.
+  I'm from Italy, living in Florence and currently studying Computer Science.

 <!--   I am motivated by the power of technology as a tool for positive change, with a background in Math, Physics, and Engineering. -->
 </p>